• Skip to primary navigation

 Oats - Use old-fashioned oats, which are sometimes labeled as rolled oats.
 Do NOT use instant oats or steel cut oats.

-Baking soda & baking powder - We use both to help give the bread a hearty lift!
+Baking soda & baking powder - Each is a leavening agent to help give the bread a hearty lift!

 Butter - Melt unsalted butter in the microwave, and then allow it to cool before adding it to the mixture.